 How much will the screening cost?

 The Missouri Baptist Lung Cancer Screening Program is covered by most private insurance plans, Medicare and Medicaid.
-Medicare patients must have a shared decision-making visit with a medical provider prior to their lung cancer screening test.
-Check with your provider, or call our Nurse Navigator at 855-399-LUNG (5864), and she can help you.
+Patients must have a shared decision-making visit with a medical provider prior to their lung cancer screening test.
+Check with your provider, or call our Nurse Navigator at 855-399-LUNG (5864) for assistance.

 How quickly will I receive my results?